-"Nutrition and knowing what to eat makes a community healthy."
-"Our biggest issue is chronic issues like diabetes, both controlled and uncontrolled."
-3 Behavioral Health The number three ranked health need is behavioral health, which includes mental health and substance use disorder.
+3 Behavioral Health

+The number three ranked health need is behavioral health, which includes mental health and substance use disorder.
 This is the health need that has increased most drastically since the last CHNA.
 Due to the comorbidity of mental health and substance use disorder, the categorization of the two together is critically important and they must be addressed simultaneously.
 Across all data sources, this need was observed as being one of the most prevalent.
-Suicide and drug overdose were the leading causes of mortality within this health need.
-The demographic group most affected was working age white males.
+Suicide and drug overdose are the leading causes of mortality within this health need.
+The demographic group most affected is working age white males.
 Within substance use disorder, licit and illicit opioid use and misuse has driven the increase in drug overdoses (many of which result in death).
-Health disparities for behavioral health were concentrated in low income, rural communities.
+Health disparities for behavioral health are concentrated in low income, rural communities.
 Supply of behavioral health professionals and treatment for substance use disorder is a major concern in the service area.

-Secondary Data In each county besides Hancock (and Taliaferro, where rates were not available), age-adjusted mortality rates (per 100,000) for suicide either match or exceed the state rate in 2017.
-(Source: OASIS, 2019) The age-adjusted ED visit rates (per 100.000) from 2015 - 2017 for suicide exceed the state rate in Greene and Putnam and is nearly double the state rate in Hancock.
-(Source: OASIS, 2019) Age-Adjusted ED Visit Rates (per 100,000) for Suicide, 2015-2017
+Age-adjusted mortality rate (per 100,000) for opioid use exceeded the state mortality rate in Banks, Elbert, Franklin, and Stephens counties for 2014-2017.

+In Banks county, age-adjusted mortality rate (per 100,000) for opioid use was more than twice the state rate for 2014-2017.
+(Source: OASIS)

+Age-Adjusted Mortality Rate (per 100,000) for Opioid Use

-Survey Data 1 in 4 reported depression in their household.
+\1 in 5 reported depression in their household.

-1 in 3 reported anxiety in their household.
+\ 1 in 4 reported anxiety in their household.

-5% report another mental health disorder (e.g. bipolar disorder)
+3.4% report another mental health disorder (e.g. bipolar disorder)

-10% said they needed mental healthcare in the last 12 months but could not get it
+8% said they needed mental healthcare in the last 12 months but could not get it

-Lack of affordability was the most common reason for not getting the mental or substance use treatment needed Persistent Disparities White residents in all five counties were more than twice as likely to die from issues related to opioids, adjusting for age, in 2017.
+Lack of affordability

+was the most common

+reason for not getting

+the mental or substance

+use treatment needed

+White residents in all five counties were more than twice as likely to die from issues related to opioids, adjusted for age (2017).
 When we examined these trends over time, evidence from secondary data showed persistent, statistically significant differences for the years observed (2007-2017).
-The time trend line below shows opioid overdose deaths over time for the state of Georgia, the service area data reflects the same trends shown below.
-(Source: Kaiser Family Foundation, 2019).
+The time trend line below shows opioid overdose deaths over time for the state of Georgia.
+The service area data reflect the same trends shown below.
+(Source: Kaiser).